 Monistere: This is an extremely hot topic, and very few companies have a great strategy in place to handle cybersecurity threats.
 Here are a few areas companies should focus on:

-First, asses the current state of your technology.Deep scans of server and workstation data are crucial to verify that no malware or exploits of any sort exist currently in your network.
-If someone has already compromised your system, beefing up security is ineffective until the problem is dealt with.
-Then mitigate any exploits or vulnerabilities found in the assessment phase.
+Asses the current state of your technology.Deep scans of server and workstation data are crucial to verify no malware or exploits currently exist in your network.
+If someone already compromised your system, beefing up security is ineffective until the problem is dealt with.
+Afterwards, mitigate any exploits or vulnerabilities found in the assessment phase.

-Protect the systemThis is accomplished by using strategies that include policies around user names and passwords.
-Two-factor authentications, utilization of a firewall appliance or software, and use of virus and malware scanners are effective in this area.
+Protect the systemThis is accomplished by using strategies including policies around usernames and passwords.
+Two-factor authentication, utilization of a firewall appliance or software, and use of virus and malware scanners are effective in this area.

 Monitor and Threat Detection.Ongoing threat detection is vital in today’s connected network of environments.
-Assuring that those who are trying to gain access to your network are only users who have been granted permission is key.
+Assuring those who are trying to gain access to your network are verified users who have been granted permission is key.